-The time commitment for the Wills for Heroes program is 7.5 hours, including the 3 hour training.
-CLE credit is awarded for the training.
+The time commitment for the Wills for Heroes program is about 7 hours, including the 2 hour training.
+The training video is available on-demand.
+CLE credit is available for the training.
 The time commitment for extended representation cases varies by case type.

 How it works

 - In the Wills for Heroes program, participating pro bono attorneys receive a CLE training which provides an overview of wills and healthcare and financial powers of attorney.

 - Pine Tree staff intake and screen cases for pro bono referrals.